BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Additional Empirical Evaluation and Experiment details

 \subsection{BONSAI with UCB}

 We compare BONSAI (with qLogNEI) to BONSAI with UCB using a schedule on $\rho_t$ proposed in Corollary~\ref{cor:schedules} with $c=1$: $\rho_t = \frac{1}{t}$.
 We set the exploration parameter $\beta_t$ in UCB to be $\beta_t=\sqrt{\log(t + 2)}$ as in \citet{pmlr-v286-kim25b}.
+To apply UCB to multi-objective problems, we use random hypervolume scalarizations \citep{pmlr-v119-zhang20i}, which reduce the multi-objective acquisition to a single-objective UCB at each iteration.
 Figures~\ref{fig:ei_vs_ucb_synthetic} and \ref{fig:ei_vs_ucb_realworld} show that UCB performs similarly to EI on most problems, but UCB performs worse on LassoDNA.
-Since UCB is not applicable in multi-objective settings and EI acquisition functions (qLogNEI and qLogNEHVI) perform well across the board, we opt to use EI acquisition functions in our experiments.
+Since EI acquisition functions (qLogNEI and qLogNEHVI) perform well across the board, we opt to use EI acquisition functions for the main-text experiments.

 \FloatBarrier